DPL: Depth-only Perceptive Humanoid Locomotion via Realistic Depth Synthesis and Cross-Attention Terrain Reconstruction: Experiments

+As shown in Fig.~\ref{fig:delay}, our method significantly reduces perception latency compared to the elevation map approach~\cite{miki2022elevation}.
+Operating at 30 Hz with a total delay of $\sim$20 ms, our framework outperforms the baseline, which is limited by 20 Hz LiDAR updates and an additional $\sim$30 ms mapping overhead.
+This lower latency and reduced variance ensure a stable perception-action loop, which is critical for minimizing the sim-to-real gap.

 As shown in Fig.~\ref{fig:move}, the humanoid robot is able to perform stable stepping motions on a movable platform, despite such scenarios never being encountered during training.
-The robot maintains balance while adapting its lower-limb coordination to compensate for the unexpected motion of the platform, highlighting the generalization capability of the proposed framework.
 This experiment demonstrates that the policy can handle zero-shot deployment on previously unseen movable objects, indicating strong robustness and adaptability beyond the training distribution.
 As shown in Fig.~\ref{fig:keyframe}, the humanoid robot demonstrates reliable adaptability when traversing diverse real-world terrains.
 It successfully climbs stairs by increasing step height and maintaining balance, descends stairs with stable landing and impact mitigation, crosses consecutive gaps through step length extension and gait modulation, and directly steps down from a sloped elevated platform while preserving stability.
-These experiments confirm that the proposed end-to-end perceptive locomotion framework enables robust and reactive gait adaptation, ensuring stable performance under sudden elevation changes and discontinuous surfaces.

 Table~\ref{tab:stumble} reports the comparison of stumble frequencies in the stair traversal task.
+The reported data represents the cumulative number of stumbles recorded while the robot traversed a flight of 10 stair steps.
 Without end-to-end finetuning, the policy exhibits 8 stumbles out of 10 trials, primarily caused by the mismatch between simulated and real-world depth perception, where update delays and spatial biases result in inaccurate foot placement and frequent collisions with stair edges.
 In contrast, our end-to-end finetuned policy reduces stumbles to 4 out of 10 trials by explicitly adapting the reinforcement learning strategy to the frequency and latency characteristics of depth updates.
 This adaptation enables the robot to better anticipate perception-induced delays, thereby mitigating foot–edge collisions and significantly improving stair traversal robustness.